amcnevin/sniff/README.md

 # Sniff

 #####
-Data Collection Framework for sniffing out public wifi signals to track walks with the dog.
+Data Collection Framework for using public wifi signals to track walks with the dog.

 ----
 ##Goals